tmcook23/liftoff-assignments/P2-Project_Outline/README.md

 ### Features
 --User login: Users (teachers) will be able to create accounts and log in to the application.
 Each user will have a library page, detailing the contents of that user's classroom library.
 --Add book: User will be able to add an entry, which may include: title, author, genre, description, and reading level, and student name.
---Edit book: User will be able to edit details --Remove book: User will be able to remove a book when logged in.
+--Edit book: User will be able to edit details.
+--Remove book: User will be able to remove a book when logged in.
 This will be useful in case a book gets lost/damaged/is otherwise removed from classroom circulation.
 --"Checked-out books" page: User wil be able to see a list of books currently checked out from the collection.